Testing the web service

 To test the web service as close as possible to the productive solution, there is a separate web service endpoint for the e-Rechnung.gv.at test platform.
 This uses the same interfaces as the production (the same WSDL files), but offers the possibility of end-2-end testing.

-1. A USP user - see these slides for details
+1. A USP user - see the guideline for details

-2. A USP Webservice user - see also these slides.
+2. A USP Webservice user - see also the guideline.
 Make sure that the check mark is set at "e-Rechnung.gv.at Webservice (T)" - this is the test web service.
 The entry without "(T)" is the productive web service (see page 28 of the slides).